mariuscozma11/website-mechafusion/README.md

 ---

-## Target Audience

-The website is primarily intended for students of the Politehnica University of Timișoara.
-Regardless of their faculty or field of study, all students are welcome to explore the club and get involved.
-The robotics club includes multiple departments (mechanical design, electronics, programming, marketing, etc.), offering opportunities for students with a wide range of interests and skill sets.

----

 ## Proposed Tech Stack

 Since the project is a static website with no dynamic content or backend functionality (at this stage), the most appropriate approach is to use a Static Site Generator (SSG).